 The Shadow Journal – For the really resistant writers, this kind of journal could help you contend with your own dark side.
 You know the one.
 Your ego.
 The thing that constantly tells you that you’re not good enough and that you shouldn’t even bother writing today, it’s a waste of time.
 Or it’s too hard, so why bother?
 Writing a Shadow Journal is a deep and intense discussion with your own dark side, arguing as to why you are capable of writing.
 Not just today, but in general.
 You give your inner critic a voice and listen to what it has to say, but then you squash it with counter arguments that restore your belief in yourself.
 If you so dare, of course.
 This type of journal is risky, so proceed with caution!

 There’s also a variety of writing prompts you can do that are out there if you are looking to do something a little lighter than full out journal entries like I’ve suggested.
-Looking at this list now, I’m surprised how I haven’t even written about The Progress Journal, so make to follow the blog in order to get notified when that post gets published!
+Looking at this list now, I’m surprised how I haven’t even written about The Progress Journal, so make sure to follow the blog in order to get notified when that post gets published!

 The bottom line is: warm up writing is like a singer doing vocal warm ups, and you can think of writing your actual project as showtime!